For Minnesota Rep. Ilhan Omar, re-election turnout is about more than a win

 "I'm tired of us depending on the government for what we can do to ourselves," he said to applause.
 "I'm tired of parties convincing us to vote for them because they're going to give us something."

-Persuading Johnson’s supporters to also back the president could be a tough sell.
-Just 19% of the district’s voters supported Trump in 2016 and polling suggests his standing remains low.
-Johnson has been endorsed by Trump and appeared at his campaign’s events.
-He declines to say publicly if he’s voting for the president, but said he is pleased with many of the president’s policies on the economy and criminal justice.
+Persuading Johnson's supporters to also back the president could be a tough sell.
+Just 19% of the district's voters supported Trump in 2016 and polling suggests his standing remains low.
+Johnson has been endorsed by Trump and appeared at the president's campaign events.
+He declines to say publicly if he's voting for Trump but said he is pleased with many of the president's policies on the economy and criminal justice.

 "If everybody were to get involved and vote in the massive numbers that we know they can, we could have a government that is responsive to the needs of everyday Americans," Omar said.
 "There are communities that are being left behind and not responded to, because they ... are not turning out to vote."